113ll3/Ibmclouddocscli/plugins/admin/index.md

 <dt>user_name</dt>
 <dd>The name of the user.</dd>
 <dt>permission</dt>
 <dd>Set the permission that is assigned to the user.
-The available permissions are admin (or superuser), login (or basic), catalog.read, catalog.write, reports.read, reports.write, users.read, or users.write.
+The available permissions are admin (or superuser), log in (or basic), catalog.read, catalog.write, reports.read, reports.write, users.read, or users.write.
 You can't use this parameter with the organization parameter in the same query.</dd>
 <dt>access</dt>
 <dd>For the catalog, reports, or user permissions, you must also set the level of access as `read` or `write`.</dd>
 </dl>